Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers in Narwee shows around 18 dwellings receiving development approval annually over the past five financial years ending June 2021.
-This totals an estimated 93 homes.
-In the current financial year, FY-26 (July 2021 to June 2022), 6 approvals have been recorded as of now.
-Narwee's population has declined in recent years, but housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Narwee experienced around 18 dwelling approvals annually over the past five financial years ending June 2021, totalling an estimated 93 homes.
+As of April 2026, six approvals have been recorded in this financial year.
+The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New properties are constructed at an average cost of $501,000, indicating a focus on the premium segment.

 Frequently Asked Questions - Development